Byrd’s 4 TD night leads Hawaii past Arizona 45-38

 The Wildcats had a chance to tie on the final play, but Tate scrambled all the way to the Hawaii 1-yard line before he was tackled by Kalen Hicks and Manly Williams to end the game.

-“We did some really, really good things at times on offense, defense and special teams and we did some awful things and when you get out on the road, you can’t get down 14 points and come running back and then have some other plays that just were inconsistent, so for us to be a better team, our consistency and level of consistency across the board needs to be better,” Arizona coach Kevin Sumlin said.
+“We did some really, really good things at times on offense, defense and special teams and we did some awful things and when you get out on the road, you can’t get down 14 points and come running back and then have some other plays that just were inconsistent, so for us to be a better team, our consistency and level of consistency across the board needs to be better,” Sumlin said.

 Jace Whittaker recorded two of Arizona’s four interceptions.
 Colin Schooler had a team-high nine tackles and a fumble recovery.

-Hicks totaled nine tackles, including six solo stops and a pass break-up to lead the Rainbow Warriors defensively.
+Hicks totaled nine tackles, including six solo stops and a pass breakup to lead the Rainbow Warriors defensively.

 “Obviously the turnovers kept this game close. .
 I think our defense did a fine job. .
 They really stuck together when that thing got close,” Rolovich said.
 “There could have been a time when we fell apart multiple times and then kept believing in each other, kept believing in the process.”